Learning Discretized Neural Networks under Ricci Flow: Motivation and Formulation

-which satisfies the Ricci flow equation.
-Furthermore, the terms $V_i$ and $V_j$ can be reparameterized by choosing $\varphi(t)$ to form the Ricci-DeTurck flow that is strongly parabolic.
-The solution is followed by the DeTurck Trick~\citep{deturck1983deforming} that has a time-dependent reparameterization of the manifold:
+satisfying the Ricci flow equation, where $\varphi^*(t)$ is the pullback through $\varphi(t)$.
+The above formula yields the new metric $\bar{g}(t)$ via the pullback, and the terms $V_i$ and $V_j$ can be reparameterized by choosing $\varphi(t)$ to form the Ricci-DeTurck flow (w.r.t. $\bar{g}(t)$), which is strongly parabolic.
+Furthermore, the solution is followed by the DeTurck Trick~\citep{deturck1983deforming}, involving a time-dependent reparameterization of the manifold:

-where $d$ is a symmetric (0,2)-tensor on $\mathcal{M}$.
 See Appendix~\ref{app22} for details.
 Thus, the Ricci-DeTurck flow has a unique solution for a short time.
 For the long time behavior, please refer to Appendix~\ref{app24}.